Our History

 1990

-The Sterilens line is launched — the first range of contact lens solutions available in pharmacies — and Eurospital acquires ownership of the brands for Eurospital Infusion Solutions, Haliborange, Dequadin, Torch, and Non Ad Garze.
+The Sterilens line is launched — the first range of contact lens solutions available in pharmacies — and Eurospital acquires brands such as Eurospital Infusion Solutions, Haliborange, Dequadin, Torch, and NonAd Garze.
+Licensed The Hospital Division develops Euroset, the first dual-scale flow regulator for regulated drugs delivery.
+The device is adopted by hospitals and healthcare centers. -

 1995